lusis/go-rundeck/README.md

 # go-rundeck
 [![Build Status](https://travis-ci.org/lusis/go-rundeck.svg?branch=master)](https://travis-ci.org/lusis/go-rundeck)
-Go library and utilities for interacting with [Rundeck](http://rundeck.org)
+Go library and utilities for interacting with [Rundeck](http://rundeck.org).
+It currently supports configuration via environment variables only and supports either token authentication or username/password authentication. (v13 only)

+# Configuration
+- set `RUNDECK_URL` to the base url of your rundeck installation (i.e. `http://localhost:4000` or `https://my.rundeck.domain.com`)

+- set *EITHER* `RUNDECK_TOKEN` or `RUNDECK_USERNAME` and `RUNDECK_PASSWORD` (only if using `v13` api)
+- if all three are set `RUNDECK_TOKEN` takes precendence

+Again, username/password authentication are ONLY supported in `rundeck.v13` and higher.
+The original `rundeck.v12` only supports token authentication.

 ## Usage
 There are two ways to use this: